PemapolS/hotel-hrm/README.md

 A basic HRM application built with Blazor .NET featuring personnel record management and payroll calculation modules.
 The application is architected to support future backend API integration with AWS and Kubernetes containerization.

+**Note:** This is currently a development/demo version without authentication.
+All features are openly accessible for testing and demonstration purposes.

 ## Features

 ### Personnel Record Module